Azure-Samples/azure-functions-services-openapi-pinecone-usecase/README.md

 # AIfred: The AI Personal Assitant for your work

 **Introducing AIfred: The AI Personal Assistant Tailored for Professionals**

 Meet AIfred, your dedicated AI assistant designed to keep professionals, especially engineers, at the peak of productivity.
-AIfred employs AI to bring together disparate information sources and present a streamlined view of your tasks and commitments.
+AIfred employs AI to combine disparate information sources and present a streamlined view of your tasks and commitments.

 **Key Features:**